|E-mail||klhulm (non Essex users should add @essex.ac.uk)

 Module coordinator for LW925 Human Rights and the Environment

-teaching on BS703 Economics and Law module on MSC/MA Environment and Society
+teaching on BS703 Economics and Law module on MSC/MA Environmental Governance: The Natural World, Science and Society.

 Karen Hulme, War Torn Environment: Interpreting the Legal Threshold, Martinus Nijhoff, 2004